How to Create Social Media Graphics Using One Stupid-Simple Rule

 Over 80% of social media consumption happens on mobile devices.
 This has massive implications for your graphic design:

-A mobile-first approach often leads to cleaner, more focused designs that perform better even on desktop.
+A mobile-first approach often leads to cleaner, more focused designs that perform better on desktops as well.

 Content Calendar Design Strategy